-Watershed and the Pervasive Media Studio (a city-centre research space) occupy the first floor of a historic Grade II* listed building at the entranceway to Bristol's Harbourside.
+Watershed and our Pervasive Media Studio (a city-centre research space) occupy the first floor of a historic Grade II listed building at the entranceway to Bristol's Harbourside.

 In the building you will find three cinemas, a large, light and airy Café/Bar, flexible conference and events spaces and the Pervasive Media Studio, our research space which brings together a network of over 100 artists, technologists and academics to explore the future of mobile and wireless media.

-With audiences and participation at the heart of the organisation, Watershed delivers a diverse cultural programme of films, events, festivals, artist commissions, tours and conferences.
-In all of its work Watershed seeks to produce open collaborations and create opportunities which bridge expertise, imaginations and boundaries to promote new ideas and enjoyable experiences.
+In all of our work we seek to produce open collaborations and create opportunities which bridge expertise, imaginations and boundaries to promote new ideas and enjoyable experiences.

 Bristol has a growing Creative Economy and is a leading creative technologies innovation centre with the Cultural Sector operating as catalyst and connector.